AntoinePaques/MocktailGPT/packages/@mocktailgpt/ts/README.md

 mocktail generate
 ```

+The command accepts `--config`, `--input`, `--output` and `--force` options to override defaults.
+Any custom `mutator` specified in the config will automatically be wrapped in the generated `globalMutator.ts`.

 The legacy `mocktail` command without sub-commands still works and accepts an optional config path.

 The CLI wraps `orval` with default mutators based on OpenAI.